Black men arrested at Philly Starbucks say they feared for their lives

 Related

-Attorney Stewart Cohen, who is representing Nelson and Robinson, claims the men were illegally profiled.
-He pointed to Title II of the Civil Rights Act of 1964, which prohibits discrimination on the basis of race in hotels, restaurants, theaters and other public accommodations.
+Attorney Stewart Cohen, who is representing Nelson and Robinson, claims that the men were illegally profiled.

 Seattle-based Starbucks Corp. has said the location where the arrests occurred has a policy that restrooms are for paying customers only.

 Nelson and Robinson spent hours in a jail cell with no outside contact.
-They were released after midnight, when the district attorney declined to prosecute them for trespassing.
-They had no idea the video of their arrests was making the rounds on the internet.
+They were released after midnight, when the district attorney declined to prosecute them.
+They had no idea that the video of their arrests was making the rounds on the internet.

 The day after their arrests, they thought about what to do next.